 Investigator Datasets

 HeartShare investigator datasets are similar to public use datasets, but are accessible only to HeartShare investigators and not fully de-identified.
 With approval from the SC and DTC?, HeartShare investigators may access these datasets for the purpose of preparing manuscripts using local (non-DTC) statisticians.
-Manuscripts prepared in this fashion are governed by all HeartShare publications procedures [e.g., formation of Writing Committee (WC), WC responsibilities, and PAS approval).
+Manuscripts prepared in this fashion are governed by all HeartShare publications procedures [e.g., formation of Writing Committee (WC), WC responsibilities, and PAS approval].

 NHLBI has guidelines on de-identification.
 The HeartShare standard is generally to include a blinded CC ID in investigator and public use datasets.
 However, this will not be included for studies with only a CCs and/or relatively few participants per CC, or if there is a study-specific reason to not include a blinded CC ID.

-Quorum

-All materials and decisions for approval by the PAS Committee rather than just the PAS Chairs require a quorum of 9 PAS Committee members (1 vote per clinical center/core/industry partner/SC Chair/NHLBI).
-In all instances, the waiting period for PAS Committee member response is the stated deadline for the review/decision in question, even if 9 members reply before the deadline.

 Proposal and Approval Process for Abstracts, Presentations, Publications, and Data Requests

 Research Data Sharing